artsy/kaws/README.md

 ```

 Then open http://localhost:4000/playground and you should see Apollo's GraphQL
 Playground.
-Try running the GraphQL query below, and if you see
+Try running the GraphQL query below, and if you see real collections
-`"KAWS, Companions"` and `"Pablo Picasso, Lithographs"` you are good to go!
+data coming back from the database you are good to go!

 ```graphql
 query {